theperljams/easyspeak-official/README.md

 5. Start the server by running the api script with `python3 mp.py`

 ## Docker setup for back-end

+Run both these commands while in the back-end

 1. `docker build -t easy-speak-docker .`
 2. `docker run -it -p 8080:8000 easy-speak-docker`